increase conversions on your website

 Reduce Duplicate Content

-Duplicate content confuses search engines, leading to lower rankings.
-If Google detects multiple versions of the same content, it may not know which one to rank, hurting your visibility and reducing organic traffic.
+Duplicate content confuses search engines and drags down rankings.
+If Google finds multiple versions of the same content, it may not know which to rank, which hurts your visibility.

-Use canonical tags to tell search engines which version of a page is the original.
-Regularly auditing your site with tools like Siteliner or Copyscape helps identify and eliminate duplicate content issues.
-A clean, well-structured site ranks higher, attracts more visitors, and improves conversion potential.
+Use canonical tags to tell search engines which version is the original.
+Auditing your site with tools like Siteliner or Copyscape helps you find and clear duplicate content.
+A clean, well-structured site ranks better and attracts more visitors.

 79